 Sessions will incorporate sections of the Ironman bike course and the Lanzarote 70.3 bike course, along with the traditional time trial up Tabayesco.

-You can download the itinerary from the 2018 camp below:
+You can download the itinerary for the 2019 camp below:

 The price for the 2019 camp will be £750 per person.

 The price will include half board accommodation (based on 2 athletes sharing a room) at Sands Beach Resort along with all coaching and support throughout the camp.